hasemar/water/Water/docs/_build/html/_sources/index.rst.txt

 It contains several python classes and helper functions that help analyze common scenarios such as pumping power, head loss, storage capacity, and PRV sizing.

-Currently units are in industry standard form:
+Currently units are the U.S. water industry standard form:

 * Distance: feet (ft)
 * Head Loss: feet of water  (ft)